 Scaling, debridement, sanitization, and “teeth cleaning”, are all interchangeable words used to describe the same thing.
 To remove hard and soft deposits that cause dental disease from above or below your gums.
 It is a procedure that is performed by a Registered Dental Hygienist.
-The goal of scaling, debridement, sanitization or teeth cleaning, is to treat and prevent gingivitis and periodontal disease by removing the biofilm (bacteria, yeast, amoeba, fungi and protozoa) that accumulates in your mouth.
+The goal of scaling, debridement, sanitization or teeth cleaning, is to treat and prevent gingivitis and periodontal disease by removing the biofilm (bacteria, yeast, amoeba, fungi, and protozoa) that accumulate in your mouth.

-Aesthetically, we may be motivated to have our teeth debrided, but the most important reason for having your teeth debrided, or scaled, is to remove the disease causing biofilm or pathogens in your mouth.
+Aesthetically, we may be motivated to have our teeth debrided, but the most important reason for having your teeth debrided, or scaled, is to remove the disease-causing biofilm or pathogens in your mouth.

 How do we scale, debride, sanitize or “clean your teeth”?

 Our first concern is to make the debridement process comfortable for you.
 We use a series of new (purchased within a year) dental scalers, that are made of high-quality steel, and are always kept sharp so there are less pull and fewer strokes applied to your teeth to remove the stain and hard and soft deposits on your teeth.